osmangoninahid/flaskipy/README.md

 # Flaskipy

-Flaskipy CLI will help you to create a RESTFul backend backend including [PostgreSQL](https://www.postgresql.org/).
+Flaskipy CLI will help you to create a RESTFul backend including [PostgreSQL](https://www.postgresql.org/).

 ## Table of Contents